Deducteam/lambdapi/doc/commands.md

-Syntax of Lambdapi
+Syntax of commands
 ------------------

-UNDER DEVELOPMENT
+/!\ PAGE UNDER DEVELOPMENT /!\

+The BNF grammar of lambdapi can be found in [syntax.bnf].

 In this section, we will illustrate the syntax of Lambdapi using examples.
 The first thing to note is that Lambdapi files are formed of a list of commands.
 A